 A device driver is a small program that allows a peripheral device such as a printer or scanner to connect to your PC.

 A domain is a set of computers on a network that are managed as a unit.
-On the Internet, a domain is defined by an IP or URL address.
-The way users encounter a domain is through the domain name.

 Downloading is the method by which users access and save or "pull down" software or other files to their own computers from a remote computer via the Internet.